 There is a right-click context menu available for filters listed in the Named Filters pane, which allows the user to perform some of the same actions as those in the main Filter menu shown above:

 Next, we will see how multiple Named Filters can be applied to a table.
-As an example, there are 4 Named Filters set up on the Facilities table in this model:
+In the example we will use, there are 4 Named Filters set up on the Facilities table:

 Now, if we want to filter out only Ports located in the USA, we can apply 2 of the Named Filters simultaneously: